aws-samples/aws-modern-application-workshop/module-1/README.md

 ### Creating a Static Website in Amazon S3

 #### Create an S3 Bucket and Configure it for Website Hosting
 Next, we will create the infrastructure components needed for hosting a static website in Amazon S3 via the [AWS CLI](https://aws.amazon.com/cli/).

+**Note: This workshop uses placeholders for names that you must supply.
+These placeholders use the prefix `REPLACE_ME_` to make them easy to find using CTRL-F on Windows or ⌘-F on Mac.**

-First, create an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html), replace the name below (mythical-mysfits-bucket-name) with your own unique bucket name. **Note: see the [requirements for bucket names](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules).** Copy the name you choose and save it for later, as you will use it in several other places during this workshop:
+First, create an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html), replace *REPLACE_ME_BUCKET_NAME* with your own unique bucket name, as described in [requirements for bucket names](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules).** Copy the name you choose and save it for later, as you will use it in several other places during this workshop:

 ```
-aws s3 mb s3://mythical-mysfits-bucket-name
+aws s3 mb s3://REPLACE_ME_BUCKET_NAME
 ```

 Now that we have created a bucket, we need to set some configuration options that enable the bucket to be used for [static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 This configuration enables the objects in the bucket to be requested using a registered public DNS name for the bucket, as well as direct site requests to the base path of the DNS name to a selected website homepage (index.html in most cases):